Cleats: How They're Made

 Finished Product

-After passing all tests, the cleats are packaged in boxes with any care instructions and sent to stores.
-From simple materials like leather and rubber, they've become specialized footwear ready to help baseball players perform their best on the field.
+After successfully passing all evaluations, the cleats are packaged in boxes, accompanied by care instructions, and dispatched to retail locations.
+Having evolved from simple materials like leather and rubber, these products are now specialized footwear ready to assist baseball players in performing at their highest level on the field.

 LitZone- Sports, Reading & Math (Ages 8-14)